DigiUsher Briefing

 Most cloud cost tools — including native hyperscaler dashboards — offer visibility but not control:

-Gartner reports: Insight without automation lacks operational effectiveness in dynamic cloud environments.” * Source: Gartner Cloud FinOps Trends
+Gartner: Insight without automation lacks operational effectiveness in dynamic cloud environments.

-This gap creates a blind spot between insight and ROI delivery.
+This gap creates a critical blind spot between insight and ROI delivery.
+CIOs who rely on visibility alone accept a permanently reactive posture.

 5. A CIO Playbook for Governing Cloud and AI ROI

-Here’s a practical framework for CIOs looking to govern cloud and AI cost as they would capital assets:
+A practical five-step framework for governing cloud and AI cost as capital assets:

 Use policy-as-code to enforce: